 Are certain personality traits developed during adolescence true risk factors for dementia later on in life?
-This is the question researchers posed, and answered, in a new study published in JAMA Psychiatry.
+This is the question researchers posed, and answered, in a study published in JAMA Psychiatry.

-In order to draw their conclusions, the researchers began by reviewing a 150-item personality inventory that was given to a national sample of teenagers almost 60 years ago.
+In order to draw their conclusions, the researchers began by reviewing a 150-item personality inventory that was given to a national sample of teenagers 60 years ago.

 The 1960 survey assessed character traits such as sociability, calmness, empathy, maturity, conscientiousness, and self-confidence.
 These traits were then rated using scores ranging from low to high.

 For the current study, the scientists compared 82,232 of the original test-takers’ scores to Medicare dementia diagnosis data from 2011 to 2013.
 They discovered that there is likely a link between personality and increased risk for dementia.

 Participants from the 1960 study who identified as having energetic dispositions, high extroversion, calmness, and maturity as adolescents were at a lower risk of dementia years later, the scientists found.

 Conversely, the opposite traits (which the researchers named “maladaptive”) were associated with increased dementia risk in older age.
 The time-lapse between the studies was calculated to be an average of 54 years.